MIPT-ILab/mipt-mips/CONTRIBUTING.md

 We expect MIPT students to be the main contributors to the projects.
 If you are not a MIPT student, but you want to make a contribution, please contact mentors by e-mail first.
 Please keep in mind that students get points for each closed issue, therefore you may 'steal' some points from students.
+However, you are free to open new issues.
+Mentors will assign them to project members and they can fix bugs you've reported or add features you've requested.

 ## Contribution rules